rust-lang/rfcs/text/0000-unsafe-cmp.md

     that can be trusted by `unsafe` code.
 The problem is that there is no obvious reason to implement `Eq` but not implement `EqStrict` (See the Drawbacks section).
+- Have separate `Relaxed` traits for untrusted behavior, and make the non-`Relaxed` traits `unsafe`.
+Make the operators use the `Relaxed` versions.
+This is similar to the previous alternative, but the `unsafe` versions have the shorter names.

 # Unresolved questions